 The Connectory also provides its members with data on the facilities available to food and beverage businesses and, arguably more importantly, what is not (yet) available in WA.

 A producer-grower group will be formed as the Future Food Network becomes better established.

 Free or premium listings

-While standard listings on the Connectory are free, FFN has just launched premium listings, which provide additional profile features including:
+Standard listings on the Connectory are free.
+In February 2022, FFN launched premium listings, providing additional profile features including: